 Figure 2.
 Annual flow-weighted dissolved reactive phosphorus (DRP) concentrations across a recently compiled database of North American drainage studies.
 A recommended phosphorus threshold to avoid algae growth in freshwater bodies like lakes and reservoirs in the Corn Belt and Northern Great Plains is 0.0375 mg total phosphorus/L (dashed line).
 The dissolved reactive phosphorus concentrations on the graph only comprise a portion of total phosphorus concentrations indicated with the dashed line, thus underestimating the potential proximity to this recommended limit.

-Dr. R. Daren Harmel, USDA ARS, is a collaborator on this work.
-Mr. Allan Hertzberger is the graduate student project lead.
+Dr. R. Daren Harmel, USDA ARS, is a collaborator for this work.

 Peer-reviewed outputs from these projects include:

 - Christianson, L., and R. D. Harmel.
 2015.
 The MANAGE Drain Load database: Review and compilation of more than fifty years of North American drainage nutrient studies.
 Ag.
 Water Manage.
 159:277-289.